Does HVAC Bring in Fresh Air?

-In most cases, an HVAC system does not bring fresh air into a building.
-Your home is heated and cooled by recycling interior air, with any exterior air that enters the building the result of processes independent of the HVAC system.
+Due to changing building codes, fresh-air intake is now incorporated into most new HVAC systems.
+In the past, most systems did not bring fresh air into a building.
+A home was heated and cooled by recycling interior air, with any exterior air that enters the building the result of processes independent of the HVAC system.

 How Does the HVAC System Work?

-In most buildings, the HVAC typically works through a system of intaking indoor air, heating or cooling it in the system, and recirculating it at the desired temperature (Source: Old Coast Heating and Air Conditioning).
+In most buildings, the HVAC typically works through a system of intaking indoor (and/or outdoor) air, heating or cooling it in the system, and recirculating it at the desired temperature.

 Providing Cool Air